-- A document revision that incorporates changes to interoperability requirements or functionality. - The removal of a document from the documentation set.
+- A document revision that incorporates changes to interoperability requirements or functionality. - The removal of aA document from the documentation setrevision that captures changes to protocol functionality.

 The revision class Minor means that the meaning of the technical content was clarified.
 Minor changes do not affect protocol interoperability or implementation.
 Examples of minor changes are updates to clarify ambiguity at the sentence, paragraph, or table level.